fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Plan.md

 ## MVP requirements

-- **On-premise**, meaning customers can run Fleet with MDM functionality on their infrastructure.
+- **On-premises**, meaning customers can run Fleet with MDM functionality on their infrastructure.
 - Solution must be **100% open source**.
 - **Ease of deployment**, meaning as few new dependencies as possible.
 - MVP will be headless: